Basic Relations

 IsGreater

-a is greater than b when interval b is less than interval a.
+Interval a is greater than b when the relation b.isLess(a) is true.

 isGreater.svg